 Once you’ve paid your deductible, the initial coverage period begins.
 The initial coverage period refers to a certain amount ($4,130 in 2021) paid for prescription drugs every year (by both you and your plan).
 After this amount has been paid, you reach what is known as a “coverage gap.”

 During the coverage gap, you must pay a set percentage of the cost of medications.
 As of 2021, the coverage limit (or the amount that signals the end of the initial coverage period and beginning of a coverage gap) is $4,130.
-Once the coverage gap starts, you will begin paying up to 25% of the cost of brand-name drugs and 37% of generic medications (these limits and percentages are liable to change every year).
+You can read more about the coverage gap here.

 Medicare Part D also includes Catastrophic Coverage to limit the amount you pay out-of-pocket on prescription drugs every year.
 Medicare sets a limit ($6,550 in 2021) for how much you can spend on medication before your Catastrophic Coverage kicks in.
-Once this happens, you will start paying just 5% of the cost of medications or $8.95 per prescription, whichever is higher.
+It assures you only pay a small coinsurance amount or copayment for covered drugs for the rest of the year.

 The Donut Hole Explained